 It's commonly asserted that Christmas has pagan origins.
 This idea, although popular on the internet and on History Channel (has HC really done any history in the last two decades or is it just all Ancient Aliens and Pawn Stars now?), the reality is that when you actually dig into the origin of these supposed pagan roots they really start to fall apart.
 Sol Invictus - 3:14 Saturnalia - 5:14 Brumalia - 6:18 Origin of Dec.
 15th - 7:30 Christmas trees - 9:19 "It's not in the Bible so don't do it" - 15:31

 We can confidently say that born-again believers would not have observed a pagan holiday and dishonored our Lord Jesus Christ, who rescued us from sin and death.
 Born-again believers do not participate in pagan rituals today, and Christmas is about the birth of Christ.
-We think it is grossly unfair to attribute pagan status to Christmas especially in light of the historical facts.
-To look back from our vantage point today and are able to judge people of another time is arrogance indeed.
+We think it is grossly unfair to attribute pagan status to Christmas, especially in light of the historical facts.
+Looking back from our vantage point today, we see that being able to judge people of another time is arrogant indeed.
 There is a word for this, and it is presentism.

 Let's go through some history anyway.